 Policy & Advocacy

-IPHCA's Policy and Advocacy team represents Indiana's Community Health Centers at the state and federal levels to advance sound health policies and ensure that lawmakers understand how their decisions impact Hoosiers' health.
+IPHCA’s Policy & Advocacy team champions Indiana’s Community Health Centers at both the state and federal levels.
+We work closely with lawmakers to advance effective health policies and ensure they understand how decisions impact Hoosiers.

 State Policy Issues